gregtozzi/w241_project/reports/README.md

 2. Is there a difference in email opening or click-through behavior caused by the choice of using one of two potential subject lines?
+    *The subject line, “You can be a Catalyst for STEM Learning 💡,” caused significantly higher opening rates.*
+3. Were combinations of the two treatments particularly effective? *We found no significant effect due to the combination of treatments.*

-    *The subject line, “You can be a Catalyst for STEM Learning 💡,” caused significantly higher opening rates.* We did not observe enough clicks to draw conclusions about the effect of the subject and from line choices on click-through rate.
+*We did not observe enough clicks to draw conclusions about the effect of the subject and from line choices on click-through rate.*
-3.  combination of 1 & 2

 ### Review of the Methodology